SecretSurfSpot/bank_tech_test/README.md

 Two classes:

 1. **Transactions:** Takes inputs for both deposit and withdrawal amounts, keeps track of the balance and also maintains the transaction log
-2. **Printer:** Takes the transaction log as in input (from the Transactions class), formats it, then prints output as in basic bank statement format
+2. **Printer:** Takes the transaction log as in input (from the Transactions class), formats it, then prints output in basic bank statement format

 ```
     User